jvitku/designer/basicea/README.md

 ### Chagelog

-* multi-thread `QLambda` example works, only the `jroscore` crashes often for more than 2 threads, test with `roscore`
+* multi-thread `QLambda` example works, only the `jroscore` crashes often for more than 2 threads, test with `roscore`:

+	design.ea.algorithm.nengorosHeadless.QLambdaMultiThread under the `src/test/java`

 * unit tests support multi-treaded evolution, it works